4K1D3V/Pl-Hide-Pro/Group.md

 ## Group merging

-A player can also have several groups:
+A player can also have multiple parent groups at the same time:
 If two or more groups have the same priority and the player has permission for them, all groups for which the player has permission will be applied